The Presbytery Council shall pursue the more-specific purposes stated below each with attendant particular responsibilities as noted:

 Council Officers

-Chairperson: The Presbytery Council shall elect a Chairperson from among its own members or from those with previous Presbytery Council experience.
-The Chairperson will preside at Council meetings and furnish leadership in helping Council to fulfill its purpose and responsibilities.
-The term of the Chairperson shall ordinarily be one year commencing after the Annual Meeting.
-The Chairperson is a voting member of the Presbytery Council for the full term of office as chairperson, regardless of term limitations on the position from which the chairperson may have come to Council.
-Prior to the Annual Meeting, the Presbytery Council shall elect a Chairperson Elect of Presbytery Council.
+Chairperson, Chairperson Elect, and Immediate Past Chair: The Presbytery Council shall elect a Chairperson from among its own members or from those with previous Presbytery Council experience.
+The Chairperson shall preside at Council meetings and provide leadership in helping the Council fulfill its purpose and responsibilities.
+The term of the Chairperson shall ordinarily be two years, commencing following the Annual Meeting.
+The Chairperson shall be a voting member of the Presbytery Council for the full term of office as Chairperson, regardless of term limitations on the position from which the Chairperson may have come to Council.

 Nominations Process: The Presbytery Council shall form a nominating committee of no less than three persons from the At Large Members, the outgoing Presbytery moderator and the outgoing Council Chairperson to nominate the Chairperson Elect of the Presbytery Council.